Skills And Tips For Coping With Anxiety Issues

 Anxiety is a sense of intense worry, nervousness, or fear.
 Anyone can experience anxiety throughout daily life.
 Although it can be uncomfortable, anxiety often has positive impacts, allowing you to pay attention to focus on a difficult task or flee a dangerous situation.
 It can also help individuals prevent worst-case scenarios and plan for the unknown in situations where the fear level fits the situation at hand.

 However, anxiety may not be healthy or helpful for everyone.
 If anxiety affects you most days, follows your thoughts in every situation, or causes physical symptoms like palpitations, nausea, or dizziness, you might be among the millions of people with an anxiety disorder.
-Anxiety disorders cause marked functioning impairments in social, mental, physical, and professional duties.
+Anxiety disorders cause marked functioning impairments in someone’s social life, physical and mental health, and professional duties.

 Ways to manage symptoms